gsquared94/bank-of-anthos-demo/README.md

 **Bank of Anthos** is a sample HTTP-based web app that simulates a bank's payment processing network, allowing users to create artificial bank accounts and complete transactions.

-This fork modifies the original [Bank of Anthos](https://github.com/GoogleCloudPlatform/bank-of-anthos) into a multi-repository microservices design to demonstrate how to integrate with `skaffold`'s multi-config feature.
+This fork modifies the original [Bank of Anthos](https://github.com/GoogleCloudPlatform/bank-of-anthos) into a multi-repository microservices design to demonstrate how to integrate with `skaffold`'s [config dependencies](https://skaffold.dev/docs/design/config/#configuration-dependencies) feature.
 ## Service Architecture

 ![Architecture Diagram](./docs/architecture.png)